Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 alliteration - repeated consonants in two or more closely connected words.

-allusion - an expression or reference to something without explicit mentioning; an indirect reference which brings something to mind.
+allusion - an expression or reference to something without explicit mentioning; an indirect reference that brings something to mind.

 amphibrach - a foot of three beats, the first and last unstressed, the middle stressed. (uxu)